abdelrahmankhater2/lovefreq/README.md

 - Flexbox and Grid layouts
 - CSS animations and keyframes

-## License 📄
-This project is open-source and released under the MIT License.
-Feel free to use, modify, and distribute.

 ## Acknowledgments 🙏
 Inspired by classic Braun radio designs and modern glassmorphism trends.